PeterDorich/Portfolio/README.md

 Clean Project repo for Portfolio

---This will include re-uploads of my projects
+--This will hold my portfolio itself, and link to other repos containing my projects